webpy/webpy.github.com/tutorial3.en.md

     post_data=web.input(name=[])

-`web.insert` inserts values into the database table `todo` and gives you back the ID of the new row. `seeother` redirects users to that URL.
+`db.insert` inserts values into the database table `todo` and gives you back the ID of the new row. `seeother` redirects users to that URL.

-Some quick additional notes: `web.update` works just like `web.insert` except instead of returning the ID it takes it (or a string `WHERE` clause) after the table name.
+Some quick additional notes: `db.update` works just like `db.insert` except instead of returning the ID it takes it (or a string `WHERE` clause) after the table name.

-`web.input`, `web.query`, and other functions in web.py return "Storage objects", which are just like dictionaries except you can do `d.foo` in addition to `d['foo']`.
+`web.input`, `db.query`, and other functions in web.py return "Storage objects", which are just like dictionaries except you can do `d.foo` in addition to `d['foo']`.
 This really cleans up some code.

 You can find the full details on these and all the web.py functions in [the documentation](/docs/0.3).